shenlongssd/GibHub-1/README.md

 ## History

 - PHPMailer was originally written in 2001 by Brent R. Matzelle as a SourceForge project.
-- Marcus Bointon (coolbru on SF and Andy Prevost (codeworxtech) took over the project in 2004.
+- Marcus Bointon coolbru on SF and Andy Prevost (codeworxtech) took over the project in 2004.
 - Became an Apache incubator project on Google Code in 2010, managed by Jim Jagielski.
 - Marcus created his fork on GitHub in 2008.
+ //Update from GitHub Desktop